mpechner/PM_hub/README.md

 After talking to a friend he convinced me to abandon bluetooth and use wifi.

+The client code and paho clients works.

 # Setting up Raspberry Pi as a hotspot

 I did this instead.
 I added this line to `/etc/rc.local`

 `nmcli device wifi hotspot ssid MY_SSID password MY_PASSWORD`

+Since I want the wlan0 ip range to be static I need to try again.
+Was given a link to the current version of raspian.
+Will give this another shot.

 # Setup MQTT client board
 ## Env Setup